smallp/vscode-ci/client/README.md

 # PHP intellisense for codeigniter

-This extension is developed for codeigniter framework, and it is still under development.
-Its source is in [GitHub](https://github.com/smallp/vscode-ci).
+This extension is developed for codeigniter framework.

 When there is `system` folder in you workspace, the extension will start and parse the files in your model folder.
 You can try to run `CI: refresh Model` command to figure out if this extension starts.